cgonzalezITA/DSFiware-hackathon/README.md

     - [Initial setup of the Dataspace](#initial-setup-of-the-dataspace)
   - [Quick deployment from scratch](#quick-deployment-from-scratch)

-This repository contains a generic version of the Data Space infrastructure deployed at the [Decarbomile Hack](https://www.linkedin.com/feed/update/urn:li:activity:7266146265141301249/) that took place on _November 26-27 2024_ at the `ETSI Telecomunicación UPM Madrid`.
+This repository contains a generic version of the Data Space infrastructure deployed at the [Decarbomile Hands on Lab (HOL)](https://www.linkedin.com/feed/update/urn:li:activity:7266146265141301249/) that took place on _November 26-27 2024_ at the `ETSI Telecomunicación UPM Madrid`.
 The HOL was lead by [ITA](https://www.ita.es/) & [Capillar](https://capillarit.com) with the collaboration of the [UPM](https://www.upm.es) and [Fiware](https://www.fiware.org) under the umbrella of the [Decarbomile-Revolutionising last mile logistics in Europe](https://decarbomile.eu/).
 The content of this github can be used to deploy a generic data space using the [Fiware Data Space Components](https://github.com/FIWARE/data-space-connector) and hence, aligned with the [DSBA Technical Convergence recommendations](https://data-spaces-business-alliance.eu/wp-content/uploads/dlm_uploads/Data-Spaces-Business-Alliance-Technical-Convergence-V2.pdf) every organization participating in a data space should deploy.
 Once finalized, you will be familiar with concepts related with:
 -  The `deployment of infrastructures` (_Kubernetes and Helm commands_)
 -  The `decentralized identity` (_DID, VC, VP, ..._) that any participant in a data space infrastructure must be familiar with.
 - How `the access to the services` is achieved.
+- How to manage DNSs to access the infrastucture, both local DNSs for testing (eg: _fiwaredsc-provider.local_) and global DNS for production (eg: _fiwaredsc-provider.ita.es_)
 - How to identify and tailor the blocks you will need to participate in a data space depending on your role in it: Just as a Consumer?, as a Provider?, both as a Consumer and a Provider?
 - ...

-## Organization
+## Organization of the repository
 There are two methods to deploy the infrastructure:
-- A [step by step guide](#step-by-step-deployment-guide) explaining the concepts introduced at every step and the commands to be run.
+- A [step by step guide](#step-by-step-deployment-guide) explaining the concepts introduced at every step, the commands to be run and the configurations used.
+Besides, different variants are explained at the documentation not covered by the quick deployment guide. eg: _use of global DNSs_.
-- A [quick deployment guide](#quick-deployment-from-scratch) with the same target, but focusing just on the commands.
+- A [quick deployment guide](#quick-deployment-from-scratch) with the same target, but focusing just on the commands and just on a local deployment of the infrastructure (no global DNSs are used on the references scripts).

-**NOTE**: All commands run on these guidelines are executed from the github root folder.
+**NOTE**: All commands run on these guidelines are executed from the github root folder. eg: _/projects/DSFiware-hackathon_

 ### Prerequisites
 This HOL has been deployed on servers running OSs